GlenKPeterson/Paguro/README.md

 New contributions should be made under the Apache 2.0 license whenever practical.
 I believe it is more popular, clearer, and has been better tested in courts of law.

+Hermit Crab Photo by [Rushen](https://www.flickr.com/photos/rushen/12171498934/in/photostream/)

 # Contributing

+Questions?
+Ideas?
+Feedback?
+Use the [Google Group Email List](https://groups.google.com/d/forum/paguro).
+Clear bugs or simple pull requests can be made on Github without discussing them first on the email list.

 If you submit a patch, please:
  - Keep the changes minimal (don't let your IDE reformat whole files).
  - Try to match the code style as best you can.
  - Clearly document your changes.
  - Update the unit tests to clearly and simply prove that your code works.
- - It's a good idea to discuss proposed changes by opening an issue on github before you spend time coding.
+ - It's a good idea to discuss proposed changes on the email list before you spend time coding.

 ### Build from Source